howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 ---
-title: Connecting Server and Database with the Prisma Client
+title: Connecting The Server and Database with Prisma Client
 pageTitle: "Connecting a Database to a GraphQL Server with Prisma Tutorial"
 description: "Learn how to add a database to your GraphQL server.
 The database is powered by Prisma and connected to the server via GraphQL bindings."
 question: "What is the main responsibility of the Prisma binding instance that's attached to the 'context'?"